-PUBLISHED 13Jun2019 Q: I’m planning the buy one of the benchtop jointers you recommended in your kitchen cabinetmaking course, but can you also recommend a benchtop wood planer?
+QUESTION (+ video below): I’m planning to buy one of the benchtop jointers you recommended in your kitchen and bathroom cabinetmaking course, but can you also recommend a benchtop wood planer?
 Is this a good piece of equipment to add to a very basic shop?
 I don’t want to buy a wood planer if it isn’t going to help me.

 As for a wood planer (aka thickness planer), I think you’ll really enjoy that.
-I use mine all the time when I’m working on a wood project, and not for just smoothen rough lumber.
+I use mine all the time when I’m working on wood projects, and not for just smoothening rough lumber.
 Besides making the faces of wood smooth, thickness planers also let me dial in just the right thickness of wood for a particular application.
 If, say, a project part looks best at some non-standard dimension such as 9/16″ thick, I can make it happen.

-A very reasonably priced wood planer model is at the link below.
+A very reasonably priced wood planer model is at the link here.
 The thing to understand about most thickness planers is that the majority are built around very similar, Chinese-made power heads.
 So the motor and the blades are not that different from one model to the next.
-The difference between most makes of wood planers has to do with the accessories and features around the planer, not anything that makes a difference as far as cut quality.
+The difference between most makes of wood planers has to do with the accessories and features around the planer, not anything that makes a difference as far as cut quality goes.
 Wood planers are unusual in the world of power tools because the heart of so many of them are similar, as I’ve learned over a couple of decades of tool testing.
-Although I’ve never tested the WEN model here, I think you’ll find it works well for light, occasional use.
+Although I’ve never tested the WEN model I recommend above, I think you’ll find it works well for home workshop use.
 The price is certainly right, too.

 My favourite thickness planer is the DEWALT 13″ model.
-That’s it at my place.
+You can see mine above in my shop.
 This planer has been around a long time, and it’s got a built-in exhaust fan that helps clear chips better than most planers.
 Naturally, it’s more money than the WEN and the other econo-planers.
-That said, I’ve used the DEWALT heavily in my own shop for about 10 years and it’s great.
+That said, I’ve used the DEWALT heavily in my own shop for more than 10 years and it’s great.
 No issues and good planing results.
 For a few hundred dollars more than a bottom-of-the-barrel model, you’ll get an excellent wood planer.
-Click here for a link to the venerable old DEWALT machine.

 Owning a wood planer is only the start.
 To keep it running well you’ll also need to maintain it.
 Click here for a detailed tour (including a video) of how to keep a wood planer planing well.